instayu/html-5-calander/Pull-Request-Flow.md

 Do code stuff.
 You should always be pushing to origin.
 (see [Contribution Standards](https://github.com/yui/yui3/wiki/Contribution-Standards))

-_If you have travis connected, this will show you build failures_
+_If you have travis connected, this will show you build failures._

 * Do tests. `yogi test`
 * Do builds. `yogi build`
 * Do commits as you go on all files **except builds**.
 You will commit build files later in the process.
-* Write documentation (depending on how big your changes are)
+* Write documentation (depending on how big your changes are).
    * API Docs
    * Examples
    * User Guides